csaez/mauto/README.md

     import mauto

-    #  Launch the Maya GUI...
+    # Launch the main GUI...
     mauto.show()

+    # Select the repository
+    mauto.select_repo()

-    # ... or use it through the python api.
+    # ... or use it through the python API.

     # create a new macro
     m = mauto.new_macro("my_macro")